We want MWF to be an amazing experience for everyone. Browse this page for more information about special access requirements.

 MWF has made every effort to ensure events take place in accessible venues.

 Every venue has a venue page on this website, which provides information on its access features, and how to get there.
-You can see all of our venues by clicking here.
+Click here for detailed accessibility information for each of the Festival venues.

 All Festival venues are wheelchair accessible.

 To reserve a wheelchair accessible space, please tell us your requirements when you book your tickets, or by contacting our box office on 03 9999 1199.

 MWF accepts the Companion Card.
 Companion Card holders may book in person at our box office, via phone on 03 9999 1199 or email to ticketing(at)mwf.com.au.
 A copy of your valid Companion Card is required.

 For more information, visit our FAQs.

 Trained guide, hearing and assistance dogs are welcome at all Festival venues.

 Reserved seating is available for patrons with low vision.
 When buying tickets online, enter your request when prompted at the checkout, or call (03) 9999 1199 to arrange these seats.

 You can download a large, plain text version of the 2018 program by clicking here.
 You can also request for it to be posted to you by emailing ticketing(at)mwf.com.au.

 The undulating surface of Fed Square’s main plaza is made up of sandstone cobblestones, with a marked access path.
 Festival venues Deakin Edge, MWF box office and Festival bookshop are all accessed via the Atrium, which has a smooth tiled floor.
 The best entrance to the Atrium is off Flinders Street.